Tri-state churches turn to virtual services in wake of coronavirus restrictions

-A number of local churches turned to virtual services today as social distancing requirements kept people from congregating in the midst of the coronavirus pandemic.
+Local churches turned to virtual services Sunday as social distancing requirements kept people from congregating in the midst of the COVID-19 pandemic.

 “Let us pray for each other and together pray that this pandemic will end — why not today — so that people can be safe and can return to their work and return to their normal, healthy, happy lives,” Archbishop Michael Jackels said as he completed a Mass streamed live online for Catholics within the Archdiocese of Dubuque.